kiba/Writings/atg/chp8_setup.md

 "Why?"

-"You set off a galactic civil war by killing Ra."
+"I recalled that you set off a galactic civil war by killing Ra.
+Should did anything go wrong, he could have come to your Earth and crush your home under his foot."

-"I didn't know that there was going to be a Ra.
-That snake is a total dick.
-He totally deserved that nuke.
+"I didn't know that there was going to be a Ra, and we took a risk in opening gate, but in doing so,  learn who our enemies are.
 What does that have to do with exploration anyway?"

 "That gate is a pandora's box," Baldwin said with complete seriousness.
 "Your world opened up your gate, and now you are forced to a play a galactic game for survival.
 What if it happens to this Earth as well?
 What if we explore our reality and found enemies to contend with?"

 "You are already playing with us," O'Neill said.
 "Your gate, just like any other gate can be dialed.
-The safest thing you could do right now is to order it buried."
+If you want to prevent anyone coming in, the president should order the stargate to be buried."

 Baldwin was jolted, her eyes completely focused on O'Neill's face.
 "I never thought about cutting off connection just before this moment.
 I am considering it right now at this very moment."